yaoiprotag/yaoi/deploying.md

 Fork the
 - Fork the repository.
 - Name it *username*.github.io
-- To publish it, gollow <a href="https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch" target="_blank">these</a> steps.
+- To publish it, follow <a href="https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch" target="_blank">these</a> steps.

 ### VSCode via localhost